Tenkiller State Park

 Tenkiller State Park is known as Oklahoma's “heaven in the hills.”
 The sparkling blue waters of Lake Tenkiller offer water enthusiasts an abundance of recreational opportunities between 130 miles of shoreline and 13,000 surface acres.
 The park’s plentiful amenities make it a favorite destination for all ages.

 In addition to the tent and RV campgrounds, Tenkiller State Park guests may choose from 38 cabins, ranging from one to three-bedroom styles.
 All the cabins, except for the three-bedroom models, are duplexes.
-Cabins are equipped for the maximum number of guests with dishes, linens, full kitchens, heat, air conditioning and satellite television.
+Cabins are equipped for the maximum number of guests with linens, full kitchens, heat, air conditioning and satellite television.
 In addition, some cabins are pet friendly.
-There are a total of 22 one-bedroom cabins, 14 two-bedroom cabins and two three-bedroom cabin.
+There are a total of 22 one-bedroom cabins, 14 two-bedroom cabins and two three-bedroom cabins.